Some SLURM Commands

 Memory Efficiency: 89.73% of 182.81 GB

-Batch jobs consume 'core-hours' from the resources defined in your batch script.
+Batch jobs consume core-hours from the resources defined in your batch script.
 The used core-hours are taken from your quota.

 You should use r_wlm_usage

-to show your consumed quota.
+to show your consumed quota, updated after each day.

 The following is an example output for a fake project rwth1234 with r_wlm_usage -p rwth1234 -q